 Part blow dryer and part round brush, this styling tool gives you an instant blowout – no hairstyling chops required.
 The only drawback?
 It can take a while to get through your entire head of hair.
 But the investment is well worth it, because this brush styles, volumizes, and dries your hair all in one.

-For the best and quickest drying experience: part wet hair into sections, secure it with hair clips, and then dry thinner sections of hair at a time.
-This brush gets quite hot, so always prep hair with a heat-protectant spray before use.
+For the best and quickest drying experience: part wet hair into sections, secure with hair clips, and then dry thinner sections of hair at a time.
+This brush gets quite hot, so always prep hair with a heat protectant spray before use.

 Next, choose the right barrel size.
 This depends on more than just your ideal curl, but also your hair length and texture.
+A 1-inch barrel will suit most hair types, whereas a 1/2 inch or 3/4 inch barrel is best for short and thin hair.
 A larger barrel size works well for curling long hair, but it can also be used to add loose waves to short hair.

 For the ultimate mermaid mane, skip the basic wand and try a waver instead.
 This easy-to-use tool helps create effortless beach waves, and works well for all hair types.

 If you have curly hair, you already know that a diffuser is a must-have to help manage frizz and maintain volume.
 A diffuser works by cupping and holding the hair in one place, so that it dries more evenly.
 But if you think diffusers are just for curls, think again.
 They can be great styling tools for wavy, natural, fine, and even straight hair.
 Here’s a guide for using a diffuser on a variety of different hair textures.